Nata Lee Plays Pool While Clad In Orange Thong For Hot New Instagram Share

 Nata Lee let it all hang out in the most recent Instagram photo that was added to her sexy feed.
-In the caption of the brand new share, the model told her 4.5 million-plus fans that she plans to keep busy at home today — sharing a photo of herself shooting pool in her undergarments.
+In the caption of the new share, the model told her 4.5 million-plus fans that she plans to keep busy at home today.

-“The World’s Hottest” DJ geotagged the sexy new snapshot in London, United Kingdom where she posed inside of her beautiful home.
+“The World’s Hottest DJ” geotagged the sexy new snapshot in London, U.K., where she posed inside her beautiful home.
 Sharing a glimpse into her personal life with fans, the blond bombshell stood in her living room, leaning over a large pool table that was covered in blue felt.
-In front of her sat two tea cups and saucers but Lee was the only one who was visible in the shot.
+In front of her sat two tea cups and saucers, but Lee was the only one visible in the shot.

 Posing in profile, the world traveler rocked an orange lace thong that was worn high on her hips, tucking into her derriere and showing off her trim legs.
-The NSFW outfit allowed her perky booty to be on display as well as a large snake tattoo that engulfed her upper thigh.
+The NSFW outfit allowed her perky booty to be on display as well as a large seahorse tattoo that engulfed her upper thigh.
 She opted to wear a white off-the-shoulder top that tied in the front while also offering generous views of her tiny waist.
-The model styled her short blond tresses down and slightly waved but unfortunately for fans, her beautiful face was not able to be seen in the image.
+The model styled her short blond tresses down and slightly waved, but unfortunately for fans, her beautiful face was not visible in the image.

 In just one hour of the sexy update going live on her feed, the DJ’s fans have taken quite a liking to the sultry snapshot.
 So far, they have clicked the “like” button over 171,000 times and commented on the post over 1,500 times.

 While most Instagrammers took to the opportunity to comment on the photo and rave over her killer figure, many others just flooded the comments section with flame and heart emoji.
-Of course, a few others thanked her for giving them something to smile about during this crazy time in our world.
+Of course, a few others thanked her for giving them something to smile about during this crazy time in the world.

 “Now I would stay Quarantined with you for 14 days,” one fan gushed, adding a series of flame emoji to the end of their comment.